ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader and Helper's aggregate shares are finally delivered to the Collector to be unsharded into the aggregate result.
-Since there are always exactly two Aggregators in DAP, aggregate shares are 2 to 1 with aggregate results.
+Since there are always exactly two Aggregators, aggregate shares are 2 to 1 with aggregate results.
 The collection interaction is specified in {{collect-flow}}.

 There can be many aggregate results for a single task.
 The Collection process may occur multiple times for each task, with the Collector obtaining multiple aggregate results.
-For example, imagine a task where the Collector obtains aggregate results once an hour, or every time 10,000,000 reports are uploaded.
+For example, imagine tasks where the Collector obtains aggregate results once an hour, or every time 10,000,000 reports are uploaded.

 # Message Transport {#message-transport}